Graham Capital Management L.P. Purchases 2,919 Shares of Nasdaq, Inc. (NASDAQ:NDAQ)

 Nasdaq Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, March 28th.
-Investors of record on Thursday, March 14th will be issued a $0.22 dividend.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 1.48%.
-The ex-dividend date of this dividend is Wednesday, March 13th.
-Nasdaq’s dividend payout ratio is currently 41.71%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, March 28th.
+Shareholders of record on Thursday, March 14th will be issued a dividend of $0.22 per share.
+This represents a $0.88 annualized dividend and a yield of 1.48%.
+The ex-dividend date is Wednesday, March 13th.
+Nasdaq’s dividend payout ratio is presently 41.71%.

 Nasdaq, Inc operates as a technology company that serves capital markets and other industries worldwide.
 It operates in three segments: Capital Access Platforms, Financial Technology, and Market Services.
 The Capital Access Platforms segment sells and distributes historical and real-time market data; and develops and licenses Nasdaq-branded indices and financial products.